Table of Contents

 - 4 Medicinal uses of Thuhar

 Sehund or Thuhar (Euphorbia neriifolia) is a prickly, large, branched, erect, succulent leafless shrub that occurs in dry, rocky and hilly areas of North, Central and South India.
 This plant is extensively grown as a hedge plant.
 It is a medicinal plant with strong purgative action.
-For the medicinal purpose the latex of the plant is used.
+For the medicinal purpose the latex of the plant are used.

 The latex or milky juice is used for treating ear pain, skin diseases, warts, scabies etc. One of the very extensive medicinal use of this plant is for otalgia (pain in ear) and otitis (inflammation of the ear), for which juice extracted from the heated leaves is used as ear drop.